paulniziolek/cs214/mysh/README.txt

 will test the concurrency of piped commands.
 Each `concurrency_test.sh` has a `sleep 3`, and the whole command being executed in ~3 seconds validates that piping supports concurrency.
 The program will print `hello` at first, and `wokeup` after 3 seconds.

+Finally, the validity of most functions and edge cases are tested by running a batch script `build/mysh batch.sh`, which covers all points mentioned in this README.

+The expected output should be:
+"Creating batch test file..."
+/some/path/mysh
+/some/path/
+/bin/ls
+HelloWorld
+PipingOverride
+PipingOverride
+redirection_test
+FILE_EXISTS
+CMakeLists.txt  README.txt      test_output.txt
+redirection_test
+Finished Running